pecollet/cypher-model-parser/README.md

-Tool that parses a file containing a list of cypher queries (as exported by the health check), and generates a plantUML diagram (as a text file).
+Tool that parses a file containing a list of cypher queries (as exported by the health check), and generates a plantUML class diagram.